2023

 Challenge #1

-Users found the Resilience Meter and the term “resilient” confusing and demotivating.
+Users found the Resilience Meter and the term “resilient” confusing and evaluative.

 “Not a fan of the resilience meter; the app telling me I’m resilient doesn’t sit right.”